 Summer camp is an amazing opportunity for young Jews to have a lot of fun and stay engaged with their Judaism during the summer.
 Summer camp is one of the strongest indicators of youth continuing to engage with Judaism as they grow up.
 Campers also make lifelong friends at camp as well as learning independence and self-confidence.
 Just two weeks at a summer camp can be a transformational experience for a child.
 Below are a number of Jewish camps and programs that KI endorses.

-We’d love to hear if you are sending your child to camp so we can be sure to send them a KI Package!
+We’d love to hear if you are sending your child to Jewish summer camp so we can be sure to send them a KI Package!

 -Alice, Rabbi Carrie, Jennifer, and Brian